mhroth/ZenGarden/README.md

 A graph is a collection of objects and the connections between them.
 A ZGGraph is a subclass of ZGObject, and thus ZGGraphs can contain other ZGGraphs (such as abstraction or subgraphs).
 However, this does not mean that ZGGraphs and ZGObjects are interchangeable in the API.
 Specific functions are made available for each.

 Messages represent any Pd message, be it a bang or a list of assorted float, symbols, or bangs.
 Messages are timestamped and contain at least one element, and may otherwise contain any number and any combination of primitives.
 ZenGarden messages do not distinguish between lists or arrays or singleton elementary types as in Pd.
 ZG messages are always lists of typed elementary types.

+### Graph Attachement

+ZenGarden introduces the concept of graph attachement.
+Whenever any change in the signal graph takes place in Pd, the audio thread must wait until the reconfiguration is finished.
+For minor changes such as removing a connection this can be very fast and no audio underrun will occur.
+For larger changes, such as adding an object requiring significant initialisation, or many changes at once, such as adding a complex abstraction, audio underruns are almost guaranteed.
+ZenGarden solves this problem by allowing an new object or graph to be created on another thread, and then attached to a context at a convenient time.
+As the graph has already been instantiated, the attachement process is a relatively quick one and can thus be accomplished without causing any audio dropouts.
+Graph attachement generally involves registering global senders and receivers and ensuring that existing objects are aware of the new ones.
+Similarly, a graph can be unattached from a context, leaving it in memory yet inert.

 How to Get Started
 ------------------